 George School offers a variety of visual and performing arts classes, including ceramics, dance, music, painting and drawing, photography, design and production, theater, film production, and woodworking and design.
 Classes are offered through different levels and include Advanced Placement and International Baccalaureate arts classes.

 George School’s campus is 240 acres of open lawns and beautiful woods.
 Facilities include academic buildings, dormitories, a solar-powered greenhouse, two athletic facilities including an eight-lane pool, ten playing fields, ten outdoor tennis courts, stables and two riding rings, as well as a Student Health and Wellness Center, bookstore, post office, and snack bar.

-The Molly Dodd Anderson Library houses 17,000 volumes as well as electronic and computer resources, and participates with over 2,000 libraries in interlibrary loans.
-The building is environmentally friendly features natural light, ideal for studying.
+The Mollie Dodd Anderson Library houses 17,000 print sources, supports a wide range of subscription databases, and provides instructional and study space for the community.
+The building is environmentally friendly and features natural light, which is ideal for studying.

 Our Quaker meetinghouse was built in Philadelphia in 1812 and moved to campus in 1974.
 The structure is little changed but students, during silent meeting for worship, can still gaze up at the eight old, enormous roof trusses.